Necessary and sufficient symmetries in Event-Chain Monte Carlo with generalized flows and Application to hard dimers

 Drawing on the lines of more restrictive and detailed symmetry for the flow conservation as in (\ref{eq:balance_fact}) and of a particular role played by some \emph{flip}, most explicit schemes, apart the direct kernel, are building on some \emph{flip} mapping $F_x:\mathcal{V}\to\mathcal{V}$ present in flow $\phi$ and $\mu$, as,

 Such symmetry is sufficient to meet the flow conservation condition (\ref{eq:conservation}) in a detailed manner.
-To get such mapping, $\mu$ is typically chosen uniform or Gaussian so that $\bm{\phi}_x(\bm{v})$ is rotationally invariant and $F_x$ typically codes at the level of $\bm{\phi}_x(\bm{v})$ for a full flip, a reflection across the potential gradient $\!-\!\nabla \ln\pi$ or some other particular symmetry exploiting the ones of $\nabla\ln\pi$ as the pairwise mirror symmetry or translational invariance in particle systems.
+To get such mapping, $\mu$ is typically chosen uniform or Gaussian so that $\bm{\phi}_x(\bm{v})$ is rotationally invariant.
+Then, $F_x$ typically codes at the level of $\bm{\phi}_x(\bm{v})$ for a full flip, a reflection across the potential gradient $\nabla U$ or some other particular symmetry exploiting the ones of $\nabla U$ as the pairwise mirror symmetry or translational invariance in particle systems.
 In particular, it is the existence and exploitation of such underlying symmetry which has allowed to design deterministic Markov kernels of the type $\delta(F_x(\bm{v})-\bm{v}')\d\bm{v}'$, in comparison to the direct kernels previously discussed. \\

-{\bf Further generalizations.} The derived necessary flow symmetry (\ref{eq:conservation}) can actually be alleviated when considering more general processes.
-From a general perspective, it is most of the times not possible to obtain without rejections direct samples from $\pi$, except up to some known symmetries of $\pi$ as for instance done in overrelaxation moves in spin systems.
-Therefore, focus has been on developing Markov kernel $Q$ only updating the lifting variable $\bm{v}$.
-We here consider more general kernels potentially proposing also updates of the physical $\bm{x}$ variable.
+{\bf Further generalizations.} The necessary flow symmetry (\ref{eq:conservation}) can actually be alleviated when considering more general processes.
+From a general perspective, it is most of the times not possible to obtain without rejections direct samples from $\pi$, except when leveraging known symmetries of $\pi$ as is done in overrelaxation moves in spin systems.
+Therefore, focus has been on developing Markov kernel $Q$ that solely updates the lifting variable $\bm{v}$.
+We here consider more comprehensive kernels that potentially updates both the physical $\bm{x}$ and lifting $\bm{v}$ variables.

 First, the invariance condition then yields, in the bulk,

 and at the boundary,

 So that the conservation of the probability flows actually require, by integrating over $(\bm{x},\bm{v})$ either in (\ref{eq:inv_gen_dev_x}) or (\ref{eq:inv_gen_dev-b_x}),